 - Go off to the races at the Assiniboia Downs, Winnipeg’s horse racing track.
 Free from May to September.

 - Summer means hitting the beach at Birds Hill or Grand Beach.
-This is free, but parking costs $5.
+This is free, but there is a parking fee.

 - Movie on the Beach at Gimli is free.
 Held in July.